How to use the fantastic four to reach the next flight level in your life?

 It’s to choose to be present with our family and friends and not to devote our soul to just work.

 It’s to have a just cause that we are willing to die for.

 By nature, we as humans, are wired to avoid pain.
-We spend a lot of our time trying to avoid taking the right decisions that will move us forward because of fear of judgement from others.
+We spend a lot of our time trying to avoid taking the right decisions that will move us forward because of fear of judgment from others.

-Lot of things worth having in life are obtained through the currency of pain.
+A lot of things worth having in life are obtained through the currency of pain.
 And life doesn’t take credit cards.

 We have to pay the full price, upfront.

 We spend so much time and energy finding ways to avoid pain.
 While doing this, we are either stuck or regressing.